Key takeaways

 Vale Food Co. is a health food restaurant concept, serving up bold, innovative flavors in a fast, casual setting.
 Its restaurant website design proudly displays the business’s unique style and gives customers a sneak peek into what to expect when they walk in.

-Vale Food Co.’s website does one thing exquisitely well: using a high-quality slideshow of their products to trigger the reader’s hunger.
+Vale Food Co’s website uses a high-quality slideshow of their products to trigger the reader’s hunger.
 You get a sample of its best-looking products, and you get hungry.
 Thanks to its prominent “order online” button at the header, you can immediately request delivery after browsing their page.

 Urbanbelly